-Working a ski season is perfect for those on gap years, people looking for winter employment, and individuals that are looking to travel long-term.
+Working a ski season is perfect for those on gap years, people looking for winter employment, people looking for ways to travel after college with no money, or really anyone wanting to travel long-term.

 That said, some people work ski seasons for their whole lives.
 Training to become a ski or snowboard instructor is a viable way to secure life-long ski season work.

 There are two different types of ski season jobs – Ski Resort Jobs and Ski Town Jobs.

 Ski resort jobs are directly connected to the ski resort themselves, meaning that you’ll be working on the mountain itself.

 - Ski/Snowboard Instructor

 - Shuttle Bus Drivers